nais/doc/docs/explanation/observability/frontend.md

 Navigate your web browser to the new Grafana at <https://grafana.<<tenant()>>.cloud.nais.io>.

-Traces are available from the `dev-gcp-tempo` and `prod-gcp-tempo` data sources, whereas logs and metrics are available from the `dev-gcp-loki` and `prod-gcp-loki` data sources.
+Traces are available from the data sources ending with `-tempo`, whereas logs and metrics are available from data sources sources ending with `-loki`.

 Use the "Explore" tab under either the Loki or Tempo tab and run queries.